dsjas297/FaceBreak/README.txt

 [Adding friends/viewing users]
 Search for another user to view their profile.
 In the left pane, click on “Add friend” to add them as a friend.

+[Viewing friends]
+In the left pane, click on “View friends” to view a users friends.

 [Viewing posts]
 The right pane shows public region posts for the user whose profile is currently being viewed.
 To view posts in other regions, select the appropriate region from the list in the left pane.